 Codex Security — OpenAI launches its application security agent

-6 March — OpenAI unveils Codex Security in research preview, an application security agent that builds deep context on repositories to detect and fix vulnerabilities with high confidence.
-Formerly known as Aardvark (launched in private beta in October 2025), the tool has been significantly improved since.
+March 6 — OpenAI unveils Codex Security in research preview, an application security agent that builds deep context on code repositories to detect and fix vulnerabilities with a high confidence rate.
+Formerly known as Aardvark, launched in private beta in October 2025, the tool has been significantly improved since then.

 The agent works in three phases: